Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

 # Deconvolution of Publicly available bulk RNAseq in combination with hPCLS data.

-While it is expected for PCLS to lose a few cell types due to the slicing process, bisque allowed us to detect which cell types may be present in the PCLS.
+While it is expected for PCLS to lose a few cell types due to the slicing process, Bisque allowed us to detect which cell types may be present in the PCLS.
 In order to confirm the results we see in the deconvoluted PCLS, we ought to validate it by running it alongside other bulk RNAseq data of lung tissue.

-The two Patients we have used to Obtain PCLS for this study have normal and fibrotic charecteristics.
+The two Patients we have used to obtain PCLS for this study have normal and fibrotic charecteristics.
 Therefore, we have selected a recent study by Luzina et. al (2018)(6) that compared the transcriptomic profile of normal lung tissue compared with heavily scarred and normal looking